-The-Dream live at SXSW 2012 [Fader Fort, SXSW, Austin, Texas] The king of R&B pop puts in a blinding performance with his live band but falls short of stellar.
+The king of R&B pop puts in a blinding performance with his live band but falls short of stellar.

 I was elsewhere when The-Dream took to the Fader Fort stage last week at SXSW.
 However my friends Mike Silver (Montreal musician CFCF) and Modular Recordings’ Shelley Wright were there to witness the R&B pop king’s show.
 I chatted with them about it.

 Mike Silver: Everyone was surging towards the front stage of the Fader Fort, trying to get as close as possible.
 I was really excited because I’d only seen him once before at this really small Fader magazine launch where he came out 40 minutes late and played over CD tracks of the vocal versions from his records.
 It was a weird vibe.
 So with this one it was like, I’d heard good things and really wanted to see him.
 So we got to the front and finally he came on.
 There was a drummer and two keyboardists with racks of synths, probably digital synths, and him in the front as the lead singer of this band.

 That’s cool because most of the rap acts I’ve seen, and probably you’ve seen, have just been to a backing track.